9000HAL/CT_Amazon-Walkthrough-mockup_hw_week1day2/README.md

 # bootstrap-boilerplate
-(from: mobile friendly day3 daily challenge)
+(from: CT_week 1 day 2 homework day3 daily thieves-118)
-What the project does: completes take home challenge day 3 MOBILE FRIENDLY Why the project is useful: learningg README.me documentation How users can get started with the project: create a branch/create an issue Where users can get help with your project: gsanchezscs@gmail.com Who maintains and contributes to the project: https://github.com/9000HAL
+What the project does: completes the homework for tues.apr.25 2023 Why the project is useful: learningg amazon mockup/flexbox How users can get started with the project: create a branch/create an issue Where users can get help with your project: gsanchezscs@gmail.com Who maintains and contributes to the project: https://github.com/9000HAL